tmabgdata/Data-Engineering/README.md

 ### [Python, S3, and Redshift](https://github.com/tmabgdata/Data-Engineering/tree/master/Python_S3_Redshift)

+This project showcases the integration of Python, Amazon S3, and Amazon Redshift for data extraction, transformation, and loading (ETL) processes, providing a practical demonstration of data engineering techniques.

 ### [Python, MongoDB](https://github.com/tmabgdata/Data-Engineering/tree/master/Python_%26_MongoDB)

-This project showcases the integration of Python, Amazon S3, and Amazon Redshift for data extraction, transformation, and loading (ETL) processes, providing a practical demonstration of data engineering techniques.
+This integration project between python and mongodb is just a practice to perform basic queries and manipulations in NoSQL databases

 ## How to Use